-Breast implant recipients are not automatically required to replace their implants at the 10-year mark, or at any other annual milestone for that matter.
+Most board-certified plastic surgeons agree that breast implants do not automatically need to be replaced at the 10-year mark, or at any other annual milestone for that matter.

-They may, however, choose or need to have their implants removed or replaced for a variety of reasons—such as altering the size or style of their implants, or because they experience an adverse health event (such as capsular contracture or cancer) that makes removal/replacement necessary.
+But also, that breast implant recipients may choose or need to have their implants removed or replaced for a variety of reasons—whether altering their size or style, or because they suffer an adverse health event (like capsular contracture or cancer).

-So while there is no hard and fast rule that old breast implants be replaced after a certain number of years, many patients will find that by the time they’ve reached their 10-year breast augmentation anniversary, they have had 1-2 additional breast surgeries.
+So while there is no hard and fast rule that old breast implants be replaced after a certain number of years, many patients will find that by their 10-year breast augmentation anniversary, they have had to have 1-2 additional breast surgeries.

-Below, we will look at what six different board-certified plastic surgeons have shared about whether or not breast implants need to be replaced every 10 years.
+Below we look at what several board-certified plastic surgeons have shared about whether or not breast implants need to be replaced every 10 years.

-To help place their answers into context, we will first look at:
+To help place their answers into context, we start with:

 - How many women who get breast implants end up requiring additional breast surgeries.

-- How many women had their breast implants removed in 2021, relative to how many women newly received breast implants.
+- How many women had their breast implants removed in 2021, relative to how many women newly received breast implants in 2021.

-After all, as you will see, when it comes to breast implant replacement timelines, it comes to “ask a different surgeon, get a different answer.”
+Adding to patient confusion, when it comes to breast implant replacement timelines, it comes to a matter of “ask a different surgeon, get a different answer.”

 1. Breast implant reoperation rates